Have an old bike that you no longer use?

 Our most popular family tandem has been the KidzTandem by Brown Cycles.
 The child is seated in the forward position and the adult controls the bike from the rear.
 Conversations are much easier making for a more fun ride.
 The adult can easily watch the child seated in front.
 Options for the front seat include a regular saddle for older kids and a child seat for toddlers.

-Crank-forward bicycles are becoming very popular.
-They are a cross between recumbent and hybrid bicycles.
+Crank-forward bicycles are a cross between recumbent and hybrid bicycles.
 They are comfortable, with the rider sitting in an upright position on a wide seat.
 When stopped it's possible to have both feet flat on the ground.
 The Rans Fusion is the most popular crank-forward bike here at bikes@vienna.